Madeley Road railway station

-Madeley Road railway station is a disused railway station in Staffordshire, England.
+Madeley Road railway station served the area of Madeley, in Staffordshire, England, between 1870 and 1931.

 History

-The Stoke to Market Drayton Line was opened by the North Staffordshire Railway (NSR) in 1870.
-A station called simply Madeley was opened on the line in the same year.
-Within a few months – possibly to avoid confusion with the LNWR station that was, at least, on the edge of Madeley – the station was renamed Madeley Manor after the nearby, abandoned house of that name.
-By August 1871 the name had been changed again to Madeley Road.
+The Stoke to Market Drayton Line was opened by the North Staffordshire Railway (NSR) in 1870; the station called simply Madeley was opened on the line in the same year.
+Within a few months, the station was renamed Madeley Manor; this was possibly to avoid confusion with the LNWR station that was, at least, on the edge of Madeley.
+It was so named after the nearby abandoned house of Madeley Old Manor.
+By August 1871, the name had been changed again to Madeley Road.

 The station had no goods facilities and, due to its rural location, passenger use was low.
-In 1931 the London, Midland and Scottish Railway (LMS) closed the station.
+In 1931, the London, Midland and Scottish Railway (LMS) closed the station.
 The station's low usage is indicated by the LMS estimate that only £92 per year was saved by its closure.

 The line through the station remained in use until the closure of Silverdale Colliery in 1998.
-Madeley Road still has track in situ and is out of use.